ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-electrical.markdown

-Prominent companies which recruit from the college include: ABB, Bajaj International Private Ltd., Bharat Heavy Electricals Limited (BHEL), PGCIL, IOCL, Trident, Centre for Electronics Design and Technology, Crompton Greaves Limited (CGL), Siemens Ltd., Reliance power Ltd. and non- core companies like Goldman Sachs, Google, etc. And this is just the tip of the iceberg.
+Prominent companies which recruit from the college include: ABB, Bajaj International Private Ltd., Bharat Heavy Electricals Limited (BHEL), PGCIL, IOCL, Trident, Centre for Electronics Design and Technology, Crompton Greaves Limited (CGL), Siemens Ltd., Reliance power Ltd. and non- core companies like Goldman Sachs, Google, etc, and this is just the tip of the iceberg.
 Average salary for an Electrical Engineer graduate is between 8-10 lakhs per annum, though a few exceptional cases do reach a much higher sum.